We Love Katamari: Plot

 The first story in the game is a self-referential story of how the King of All Cosmos is reacting to the unexpected success of Katamari Damacy.
 After completing his goal to recreate the stars in the sky, the King of All Cosmos was surprised to discover that he had many fans down on Earth.
-King of All Cosmos seeks to help fulfill the wishes of his fans—with the help from his son and his son's cousins, who again travel Earth, rolling things up into a Katamari.
+King of All Cosmos seeks to help fulfill the wishes of his fans, with the help of his son and his son's cousins, who again travel Earth, rolling things into a Katamari.

-The second story tells the life of King of All Cosmos before becoming King.
+The second story tells the life of the King of All Cosmos before becoming King.
 His father always pushed his son to go further and punished the future King whenever he failed a task.
 In his early life, he was a boxer.
 After losing first place in a boxing tournament, the Emperor throws his son's second-place trophy into the river out of disappointment.
 At some undisclosed time, after an argument concerning a strawberry shortcake, the future King runs away from home and gets into fights with street punks who in one altercation slice off the front of his pompadour haircut.
 The dejected future king bumps into a woman and they fall in love at first sight.

 The future King's father lectures.
 In frustration and anger, the son lashes out, knocking his father to the ground.
 The king walks away without any further dispute, confusing the future king.
 Later that evening, the future king spies his father deep in thought, staring at the second-place boxing trophy.
-Recalling the incident from his childhood, and imagining his father fish the trophy back out of the river, he realizes the love underlying his father's stern exterior all these years.
+Recalling the incident from his childhood, and imagining his father fishing the trophy back out of the river, he realizes the love underlying his father's stern exterior all these years.
 He bursts into the room, crying, and kneels before his father to beg forgiveness.
 The father places a hand on his son's head and supports the future King's relationship with his future wife.
-After this reconciliation, all is well between the Emperor, the son, and his fiancée.
-But soon afterward, the Emperor falls ill.
+After this reconciliation, all is well between the Emperor, the son, and his fiancée, but soon afterward, the Emperor falls ill.
 The Emperor crowns his son as the new King of All Cosmos and collapses shortly after.

 At a later undisclosed time, the King is now a grown man, pacing back and forth in a waiting room.
 Suddenly, he hears the sound of a baby crying in the delivery room, as he rushes to investigate, and a nurse appears from a doorway to call him.
 Later, the King and the Queen are then shown happily looking down at their son, the Prince of All Cosmos, newly born and wrapped in a blanket, the character that the player controls during the game.